CorbeVax® COVID-19 Vaccine Description For 2022

 The combination of Alum with Dynavax Technologies Corporation's CpG with N1C1 antigen elicited a highly synergistic, balanced immune response in preclinical models.
 Four formulations with these components are currently being evaluated in India's Phase I/II clinical study to select the final vaccine candidate to be tested in subsequent studies.
 Potential advantages of this vaccine include scalability and thermostability, which could make it suitable for deployment in low-resource countries.

 Biological E. announced on February 21, 2022, that the CorbeVax vaccine received emergency use authorization (EAU) from India's Drugs Controller General of India (DCGI) for the 12 to 18-year age group.
-And for the 12-14 age group on March 17, 2022.
+And for the 12-14 age group was approved on March 17, 2022.
 In addition, the Subject Expert Committee (SEC) recommended granting emergency use authorization to Corbevax for children aged five to 11 years with certain conditions on April 21, 2022.
 The DCGI approved CorbeVax for restricted use in emergencies among adults on December 28, 2021.
-On June 4, 2022, the DCGI approved CorbeVax as a heterologous COVID-19 booster dose for adults who are fully vaccinated either with Covishield or Covaxin, confirmed by the Union health ministry on August 10, 2022.
+On June 4, 2022, the DCGI approved CorbeVax as a heterologous COVID-19 booster dose for adults who are fully vaccinated either with Covishield or Covaxin, as confirmed by the Union health ministry.

 In addition, the Company publishes Package Insert, FAQs, and Fact Sheets, and ATC Code: J07BX03.
 As of January 12, 2023, the U.S. Food and Drug Administration (FDA) had not authorized the CorbeVax vaccine for use in the U.S.

 Hyderabad-based Biological E. Limited (BE) is a Pharmaceuticals & Biologics Company founded in India in 1953.
-It is the first private sector biological products company in India and the first pharmaceutical company in Southern India.
-BE supplies its vaccines to over 100 countries, and its therapeutic products are sold in India and the USA.
-As of March 16, 2022, the Company confirmed its capacity to produce 100+ million monthly CorbeVax doses.
+It is the first private-sector biological products company in India and the first pharmaceutical company in Southern India.
+BE supplies its vaccines to over 100 countries.
 BE currently has eight WHO-prequalified vaccines in its portfolio.
 BE started its journey in vaccine manufacturing in the year 1962.
-On July 22, 2022, Biological E announced an investment of over Rs 1,800 crore towards expanding its facilities and operations in Hyderabad.
-Currently, about 1,500 people work at BE manufacturing facilities.
+On July 22, 2022, Biological E announced an investment of over Rs 1,800 crore toward expanding its facilities and operations in Hyderabad.
+BE has about 1,500 people working at facilities.

 The SARS-CoV-2 virus has undergone mutations in a short duration.
 In clinical trials, CORBEVAX-induced immune response demonstrated consistent neutralization of the Ancestral SARS-COV-2 strain and the Variants of Concern such as Beta, Delta, and Omicron.
 Given its recent designation, Omicron/B.1.1.529 therapeutic activity data is currently being reported rapidly.
 As of August 4, 2022, the U.S. NIH OpenData Portal is working to ingest all applicable in vitro activity data for Omicron.
 However, Omicron data should be interpreted with caution.